A First-Order Logic with Frames: Programs and Proofs

+Subformulas with \spp{} expressions follow by construction using Lemma~\ref{lem:halloc-meaning}, and formulas with inductive definitions follow by construction as well.
+Boolean combinations and if-then-else follow using the inductive hypothesis. \end{proof}

 We are now ready to prove the soundness and WTP property of the allocation rule.
-This will be different from the other soundness theorems because it reasons only about configurations reachable by a program or a valid initial state.
+This will be slightly different from the other soundness theorems because it reasons only about configurations reachable by a program or a valid initial state.
 This strengthening of the premise is not an issue since we will only ever execute commands on such states.
 We shall first prove a lemma.

-\begin{lemma} Let $\beta$ be any formula within our restricted fragment (Section~\ref{sec:prog-and-prfs}) and $(M,H,U)$ be a valid configuration.
-Then, for any locations $a_1,a_2 \in U$:
+\begin{lemma} Let $\beta$ be any formula within our restricted fragment (Section~\ref{sec:triples-validity}) and $(M,H,U)$ be a valid configuration.
+Then, for any locations $a_1,a_2 \in U \cup \Dummyloc$:

 \end{lemma} \begin{proof} The proof follows by a simple inductive argument on the structure of $\beta$.
-First observe that in any model if $v$ is interpreted to an unallocated location (more generally a location outside of $H$) it is never contained in $\mwalloc{x}(\beta)$ since it is never dereferenced.
-Therefore, all we are left to prove is that the actual value of $v$ (between choices in $U$) influences neither the truth value nor the \spp{} of the formula.
+First observe that in any model if $v$ is interpreted to a hitherto unallocated location (either from $U$ or one of the dummy constants) it is never contained in $\mwalloc{x}(\beta)$ since it is never dereferenced.
+Therefore, all we are left to prove is that the actual value of $v$ (between choices in $U \cup \Dummyloc$) influences neither the truth value nor the \spp{} of the formula.
 The key case is that of $ite$ expressions where the value of $v$ can influence the truth of the guard.
 This case can be resolved using the observation that since $(M,H,U)$ is a valid configuration, the value of any unallocated location can never equal that of a program variable.
-Since we have no atomic relations either in our restricted fragment, any two values in $U$ are indistinguishable by a formula in this fragment.
+Since we have no atomic relations either in our restricted fragment, any two values in $U \cup \Dummyloc$ are indistinguishable by a formula in this fragment.

-In particular, any $ite$ expressions that depend on the value of $v$ either compare it with a term over a program variable ---which is never equal, or compare it with a quantified variable --- which itself only takes on values allowed by the guard of the quantification that, inductively, does not distinguish between values in $U$. \end{proof}
+In particular, any $ite$ expressions that depend on the value of $v$ either compare it with a term over a program variable ---which is never equal, or compare it with a quantified variable --- which itself only takes on values allowed by the guard of the quantification that, inductively, does not distinguish between values in $U \cup \Dummyloc$. \end{proof}

 \begin{theorem}[Allocation Soundness] Let $(M,H,U)$ be a valid configuration such that